 - Can You Freeze This?
 Yes, leftovers can be frozen for 2-3 months.

-- Make-Ahead Tips: This is so easy to make, but you go to the reheating route.
+- Make-Ahead Tips: This is so easy to make, but you can go the reheating route.

 More Appetizers To LOVE